Random Rewards is one of many Digital Manipulation tools.

 Random rewards, or intermittent variable rewards, is the behavioral psychology principle originally discovered by an experimental psychologist B.F.
 Skinner in the first half of the 20th century.
 You see, professor Skinner experimented with the principle of reinforcement to control his subjects’ behavior.
 Who were his subjects?
 Rats and pigeons.

-Turns out we humans are not that different.
+B.F.Skinner thought humans are not that different:

 Dr. Skinner built a rather simple contraption that went down in history as the Skinner Box, or if you prefer a fancier scientific term – an operant conditioning chamber.
 He put lab rats in a box that isolated them from the external environment and had a behavior indicator such as a lever or a button.
 When the animal pushed the button or pulled a lever, the box would deliver a positive reinforcement of the behavior (food) along with noises and lights.